About play and cognitive development for school-age children

 A strong relationship with you also gives your child confidence to keep exploring and learning about the world.

 Thinking ability and self-esteem are closely linked at this age.
 Worries, big and small, can easily distract your child from thinking clearly and learning.
 Fear of failure or being made fun of can also become barriers.
 Taking the time to talk with your child can help them overcome these worries.

 What to expect: cognitive development in school-age children

 School-age children can absorb new information quickly and are excited by learning.

-With time, practice and experience, your school-age child will probably:
+With time, practice and experience, school-age children will probably:

 - collect items like cards or shells, and enjoy grouping them

-- be able to read on his own from about seven years old
+- be able to read on their own from about seven years old

 - be able to tell the time from seven or eight years